Unconvincing Kepa faces fight to save his Chelsea career | Goal.com

 This is his chance to shine while some supporters are calling for him to start in the Premier League.

-The situation is clearly a delicate one and Lampard will need to manager it carefully, particularly as he will not want to dent Kepa's confidence.
+The situation is clearly a delicate one and Lampard will need to manage it carefully, particularly as he will not want to dent Kepa's confidence.

 However, while Chelsea stood by Kepa after his moment of madness in the Carabao Cup final last season, Lampard might be less forgiving than Sarri given the goalkeeper's performances are so obviously in decline.